 Answer: One method I have used to install an electrical box in a narrow space is to mount the box on a short piece of wood.

 NOTE: Text links below go to applicable products on Amazon.
 As an Amazon Associate, I earn from qualifying purchases.
+Using my links helps to keep this website FREE.

 INSTALL AN ELECTRICAL BOX IN A NARROW SPACE